County Borough of East Ham: Incorporation

 On 27 August 1904 East Ham was granted a charter of incorporation constituting the town as a municipal borough.
 A new town council consisting of a mayor, six aldermen and eighteen councillors replaced the urban district council.
 The four wards of the urban district were replaced by six new wards (Beckton & North Woolwich, Central East, Central West, Manor Park, Plashet East, Plashet West), each returning three councillors and one aldermen.

 County borough

 In 1915 the borough gained independence from county administration as a county borough, against the objections of Essex County Council.
 The size of the borough council was increased to ten alderman and thirty councillors in 1920, representing ten wards: Castle, Central, Greatfield, Kensington, Little Ilford, Manor Park, Plashet, South, Wall End and Woodgrange.

 Boundaries

 The borough included most of the current-day London Borough of Newham east of Green Street including Little Ilford, Manor Park, East Ham and Beckton.
+The borough formed part of London's built-up area, was part of the London postal district and the Metropolitan Police District.
 It excluded North Woolwich, as historically this was part of the Metropolitan Borough of Woolwich, in the County of London.

+Services

 The borough ran its own tram services until they became the responsibility of the London Passenger Transport Board in 1933.
 The borough ran its own fire brigade which was absorbed into the London Fire Brigade in 1965.
 East Ham's Town Hall now serves as Newham Town Hall.